JGoutin/airfs/docs/index.rst

 * Alibaba Cloud OSS
 * Amazon Web Services S3
+* GitHub (Read Only)
 * Microsoft Azure Blobs Storage
 * Microsoft Azure Files Storage
 * OpenStack Swift / Object Store

 airfs can also access any publicly accessible file via HTTP/HTTPS (Read only).

 Limitations
 -----------

-Cloud object storage is not file systems and has the following limitations:
+All storage are not real file systems and may have the following limitations ( Depending on the selected storage):

-- Cloud objects are not seekable in write mode.
+- Storage objects may not be seekable in write mode.
-- Cloud objects must be written entirely at once.
+- Storage objects may be written entirely at once.
-- Cloud objects are not locked when accessed.
+- Storage objects may not be locked when accessed.
-- The cloud object attributes available are more limited.
+- Storage object attributes available may be more limited.
+- Some file-system features like symbolic links may ne be present

 .. toctree::
    :maxdepth: 2